 The group generally meets on Tuesdays at 7:00 pm in CNS 108.
-Please check our Org Sync page for details, or email president Danielle Izzo '18 if you're interested.
-Officer elections will be held on Tuesday, March 27th, 7 pm, CNS 108.
-Please plan to vote and consider running for one of our cabinet positions!
+Please check our Org Sync page for details, or email president Alex Sanders '19 if you're interested.
+Please let us know if you're interested in one of our open cabinet positions!

-Welcome to the 16th annual Fairfield University Model United Nations High School Conference.
+Welcome to the 15th Annual Fairfield University Model United Nations High School Conference.
 The conference offers high school students from the region to engage in academic immersion that promotes global awareness and global interdependence.

 The one-day conference will take place at Fairfield's campus and is organized and chaired by Fairfield's Model UN team.

-The conference will be held in November, 2018.
-Details to follow soon.
+The conference will be held on November 2, 2018.
+Background guides will be posted soon.

 Model UN Conference Resources